MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-ios-sign-in-with-username-password.md

 ## Handle errors

-In our earlier implementation of `SignInStartDelegate` protocol we displayed the error when we handled the `onSignInError(error)` delegate function.
+In our earlier implementation of `SignInStartDelegate` protocol, we displayed the error when we handled the `onSignInError(error)` delegate function.

 We can enhance the user experience by handling the specific error type as follows: